 Make a Senate submission or be part of our powerful collective Young Workers Centre submission.
 It’s quick and easy, just tell us your story about work, and how the proposed change would make work worse for you.
 Check out the guidelines on what to say if you’d like some ideas.
 And if you’re not sure how to do it and want some help, get in touch.

-The Young Workers Centre is for all young workers under the age of 25 in the ACT.
+The Young Workers Advice Service is for all young workers under the age of 25 in the ACT.